 “My allergist tested me for everything but we still couldn’t figure out a cause for the hives.
 It was so frustrating to keep searching for a cause.
 And as much as I was seeking answers, I wasn’t getting any, and wasn’t getting any relief either.
 Weeks passed, but the hives didn’t.
 Friends and family offered suggestions and their own explanations but they didn’t understand what I was going through.

 “I want to be open about my condition to show others that they are not alone in their struggle with this form of chronic hives.”

-It’s important that you talk to your doctor about your experience with CIU, sharing details about your symptoms.
+It’s important that you talk with a specialist about your experience with CIU and share details about your symptoms.
 Think about your condition and write down what you are going through.
 In close partnership, you and your doctor can manage your disease together.

 If you’re unsure how to start the conversation with your doctor, download and complete this Hives Conversation Starter and Symptom Tracker, so you can use it at your next appointment.Download Resource ›